compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 Unlike previous projects this one does not need to take any arguments on the command line.
 To initialize a polygon and the position of a guard inside the polygon you will use the mouse (see examples in class).

 The user should  press `s` to start the polygon, then click in the window on the desired location of the vertices, then press `e` when the polygon is done.
-Then press `g` to enter the location of the guard.
 The user is expected to enter the polygon in counter-clockwise boundary order.
 It's always helpful (and good style) to print a message as the program starts letting the user know the interface:
 ```
 press 's' to start entering the vertices of the polygon and 'e' to end.
-The vertices shoud be entered in ccw direction
+Please enter the vertices counter-clockwise
 ```

 Once the user is done entering the polygon, your code should check whether the polygon is simple (by implementing a function to do that); if it is simple, it should print a message that the test is passed: